 Regardless of your citizenship status, students whose native language is not English and who do not hold a degree from an institution in the U.S. or another English-speaking country are also required to submit proof of English proficiency via TOEFL or IELTS scores.

 Applications are submitted online via the Graduate School website.
 When creating your application account, ensure that your name matches the name listed on your official, government-issued identification.

 After responding to all required and relevant items, you may submit your application.

 Completed applications are reviewed by an admissions committee in each graduate degree program.
 The recommendations of the committees are submitted to the Dean of the Graduate School, who will make the final admission decision.
-Students seeking to complete graduate work at the University of Maryland for degree purposes must be formally admitted to the Graduate School by the Dean.
-To ensure the integrity of the application process, the University of Maryland authenticates submitted materials through TurnItIn for Admissions.
+Students seeking to complete graduate work at UMD for degree purposes must be formally admitted to the Graduate School by the Dean.
+To ensure the integrity of the application process, UMD authenticates submitted materials through TurnItIn for Admissions.